Magnetism in Gemstones

 On the African continent, colorless Leuco Garnets and near-colorless versions of Green Grossular, Hessonite and Mali Garnets are found.
 These Garnets have low iron content and only a trace of color.

-Like gem Andradite, gem-grade Grossulars are Grandite Garnets.
+Like gem Andradite gems, gem-grade Grossular gems are Grandite Garnets.
 They are in solid solution primarily with Andradite (Fe3+), and only to a minor extent with Goldmanite (V3+) and Uvarovite (Cr3+).
 We have not yet encountered any gem-grade Grossular Garnets that are Gruvites (primarily a mix of Grossular and Uvarovite).
 Grossular Garnets have low magnetic susceptibilities compared to all other Garnets.
 The species as a whole does not pick up with an N52 magnetic wand, and only Mali Garnets typically show a direct Drag response.
-As you can see in the graph below, most Grossular graph points fall relatively near the pure end member, which is magnetically inert, colorless and free of iron (Fe3+), vanadium (V3+) or chromium (Cr3+).
+As you can see in the graph below, most Grossular graph points fall relatively near the pure end member, which is magnetically inert (diamagnetic), colorless and free of iron (Fe3+), vanadium (V3+) or chromium (Cr3+).

 Color in Hessonite is due to to small amounts of manganese and iron, and gem color can at times be nearly identical to Spessartine.
 The light orange and yellow hues likely correspond to varying concentrations of Mn2+, and to intervalence charge transfer processes involving manganese.

-Hessonites with lighter color tend to plot closer to the pure Grossular end member than darker Hessonites, suggesting that darker orange Hessonite colors are partly the result of higher iron content.
+Hessonites with lighter color tend to plot closer to the pure Grossular end member, showing lower magnetic susceptibility than darker Hessonites, suggesting that darker orange color in Hessonite is partly the result of higher iron content.
+Also as a result of higher iron content, some dark orange Hessonites show a Drag response to an N52 magnet, while lighter orange gems must be floated for any magnetic attraction to be visible.

 Dark Green Tsavorite